lxc/terraform-provider-incus/docs/resources/server.md

 An Incus server can be a standalone server or a cluster of servers.
 A full reference of server config options is available in the [documentation](https://linuxcontainers.org/incus/docs/main/server_config/).

+Since the incus server exists prior to the use of Terraform, because otherwise there would be no server to connect to, this resource is kind of a special case.
+When the resource is created, it will be shown in the Terraform plan as "create" but in practice, the server already exists and Terraform will only update the Terraform state to reflect that the server is now managed by Terraform.
+Due to this special behavior, the resource does only manage the configuration keys, that are explicitly set in the Terraform configuration (see Notes section below).

+Upon deletion of the resource from the Terraform configuration, the server remains and only the configuration settings, that have been managed by Terraform are unset.
+All the configuration keys, that have never been managed by Terraform will stay untouched also after destruction of the server resource.

 ## Example Usage

 ```hcl